Doing it the Devon way

 We cure, flavour & roast our ham to use in various applications in all areas of the kitchens from continental breakfast boxes, to brunch, in our eggs Benedict, to sandwiches, to sauces that accompany some of our dishes, room service, etc.

-We commit to source every South West or British version of any dairy product we use and where this is not possible, we resort to the best products from further afield, such as Burrata, Mozzarella, Parmesan, etc. Our cheese boards exclusively feature the best offerings from the West Country - such as Devon Blue (Ticklemore, Devon), Vulscombe goat’s cheese (White Lake Cheese, Somerset), Cricket St Thomas Brie (Lubborn Dairy in Somerset), Godminster Vintage Organic cheddar (Bruton, Somerset), and smoked cheddar from the highly acclaimed Quicke’s Farm (near Exeter, Devon).
+We commit to source every South West or British version of any dairy product we use and where this is not possible, we resort to the best products from further afield, such as Burrata, Mozzarella, Parmesan, etc. Our cheese boards exclusively feature the best offerings from the West Country – such as Devon Blue (Ticklemore, Devon), Driftwood ash-rolled goat’s cheese (White Lake Cheese, Somerset), Cricket St Thomas Brie (Lubborn Dairy in Somerset), Godminster Vintage Organic cheddar (Bruton, Somerset), and smoked cheddar from the highly acclaimed Quicke’s Farm (near Exeter, Devon).
 Our cheese collection has been curated with true care and attention, with the cheeses slected for their taste and production values; take the Godminster Vintage Organic, for example, this is produced with an exceptional farming model of circular agriculture

 We are fermenting our own yoghurts that we use to prepare overnight oat mixes, make smoothies or served alone.
 This is 100 % homemade, 100% natural and always evolving.
 Soon we will be introducing kefir – one of the most effective, delicious probiotics with countless health benefits!
 Fermentation remains one of our most pursued endeavours.
 In times where our body’s natural defence has to be the most resilient ever, it makes sense to help this along what the blessings nature has gifted us with, over thousands of years of evolution.